szeitlin/szeitlin-blog/content/posts/engineering/quick-and-dirty-plot-your-data-on-a-map.md

+---
+title: "Quick and dirty: plot your data on a map with python"
+draft: false
+author: Samantha G. Zeitlin
+---

-Recently I looked at a couple of data sets that involved geographical data.
+Once upon a time, I looked at a couple of data sets that involved geographical data.
 I wanted to actually plot the data on a map, so I had to do some shopping around for easy ways to do this quickly with python.

 ----------